pruittcolon/Vox_Amelior/docs/multi-computer-setup.md

 # Multi-Computer Development Architecture

+# Multi-Computer Development Architecture

+**Use Case: Active Development Workflow** - Use this guide if you are developing on a powerful main PC but running the backend/docker containers on a secondary laptop (e.g. to offload compute or manage resources).

-This document explains how Nemo Server operates across two computers with WireGuard VPN and VNC.
+This document explains how Nemo Server operates across two computers with WireGuard VPN and VNC for a seamless development experience.

 ## Overview